-Action plan and timetable Objective Action Target/Timetable for completion of Monitoring users pre and post a potential move esently HIA mor comply es not comply es mor comply comporate mor uctures, which has effective programmers. - o Include a wider range equality questions in future monitoring forms and customer satisfaction survey o Immediately It is felt that, whilst the impact of the move to Cambourne will be minimal as regards equalities issues, this is something that needs to be monitored pre and post a move Analyse responses by equality groups to satisfaction surveys and benchmark against previous responses o By March 2012 Promote service to rural areas It is proposed that Parish Councils be asked to promote the service and any detailed changes to it to ensure the service, and information surrounding it, remains accessible to a wide variety of applicants o Immediately
+Action plan and timetable Objective Action Target/Timetable for completion of Monitoring users pre and post a potential move Presently HIA monitoring does not comply with corporate monitoring structures, which hampers the effective production of Equality Impact Assessments.
+It is suggested that the Agency amend their forms accordingly, with immediate effect. o Include a wider range equality questions in future monitoring forms and customer satisfaction survey It is felt that, whilst the impact of the move to Cambourne will be minimal as regards equalities issues, this is something that needs to be monitored pre and post a move o Immediately Analyse responses by equality groups to satisfaction surveys and benchmark against previous responses o By March 2012 Promote service to rural areas It is proposed that Parish Councils be asked to promote the service and any detailed changes to it to ensure the service, and information surrounding it, remains accessible to a wide variety of applicants ○ Immediately